gofractally/Eden/README.md

 Running the above commands again will just setup a brand new chain!
 Just watch out to kill nodeos and unlock your keos wallet if built locally or remove your docker container.
 Also don't forget to restart the `yarn` environment because the blocks state needs to be refreshed.

-In the above instructions we ran a simple genesis case with 3 inducted members, but you can also try `run-full-election.wasm` to see a community with more than 100 members with chief delegates already elected.
+In the above instructions we ran a simple genesis case with 3 inducted members, but you can also try `run-complete-elections.wasm` to see a community with more than 100 members with chief delegates already elected.